 This week White House Press Secretary Sean Spicer uttered what may be the most offensive garbage yet, claiming that Bashar al-Assad is worse than Hitler, because even Hitler didn’t use chemical weapons, at least not on his own people and not in their cities and villages.
 Continue reading

-Posted in Education, Government, Politics, Religion, Science, Society, World War Two
+Posted in Education, Government, Religion, Science, Society, US Politics, World War Two

 image from googleplussuomi.com